jeftegoes/AwsOverview/Storage/Amazon FSx.md

 - **Point-in-time instantaneous cloning (helpful for testing new workloads).**
   ![Amazon FSx for NetApp ONTAP](/Images/Storage/AmazonFSxNetAppONTAP.png)
 - Does **SUPPORT** Multi-AZ.

+## 6.1.
+NetApp SnapMirror

+- Replicates data between **FSx for ONTAP** instances in a primary and DR region.
+- Designed for **disaster recovery** scenarios.
+- Keeps data in the DR region **synchronized** with the primary region.
+- Ensures up-to-date replicas with low latency.

+### 6.1.1.
+Replication Method

+- Supports **incremental replication**.
+- Transfers only changed data blocks.
+- Optimized for network and storage efficiency.

+### 6.1.2.
+Scheduling

+- Allows **scheduled replication**.
+- Enables control over recovery point objectives (RPO).

+### 6.1.3.
+Key Benefit

+- Provides an efficient and reliable mechanism for **cross-region data protection**.

 # 7. Amazon FSx for OpenZFS